In this unit students explore hours and half-hours using analogue and digital clocks.

 Draw around an object to make a circle of light card or give each student a cut circle of card.

-Fold the circle in half and colour each half a different colour – this helps reinforce the concept of half.
+Fold the circle in half and half again and colour each quarter a different colour – this helps reinforce the concept of quarters and halves.

-- As a group, discuss times of the day when well known events happen and have the students model these times on the analogue clocks they have made.
-At first focus on hours, e.g. school starts at nine o’clock; eight o’clock is bedtime.
-Then move on to half-hours, e.g. half past ten is playtime.
+- As a class, discuss times of the day when common events happen and have the students model these times on the analogue clocks they have made.
+At first focus on hours, e.g. wake up at 7 o’clock, school starts at nine o’clock; lunch is at twelve o’clock; home time is three o’clock.

-- Students can record some of their favourite times of the day and draw clocks showing those times.
+- Ask students to record some of their favourite times of the day and draw clocks showing those times.

 Pose several problems involving time (to hours and half-hours).
 Place these problems on cards stationed around the room and have the students work with a buddy and their analogue clock to solve them and record their answers.
-As a group, discuss the problems and their solutions.
+As a class, discuss the problems and their solutions.
+Possible problems include:

-- Sally went swimming at 4 o’clock and got out of the pool at half past five.
-How long did she swim for?
+- Arni went swimming at 4 o’clock and got out of the pool at five o’clock.
+How long did he swim for?

 - If it takes half an hour to walk to school from home, how long will it take to walk to school and back home again?